 Finally, the new database right was meant to increase access to data by market actors.
 The underlying belief was that property rights were needed so that “information markets” in data could be created.
 These, in turn, would have facilitated the reuse of data.

-As noted by Julia Reda, in 2017 the European Commission has used the same arguments when proposing the new data producer’s right.
+As noted by Felix Reda, in 2017 the European Commission has used the same arguments when proposing the new data producer’s right.
 Harmonization of the new right at European level was framed as a preemptive measure, against future, uncoordinated initiatives by MS. An uncoordinated approach was presented as creating the risk of further fragmentation of the data economy and as detrimental to the operation of cross-border data services and technologies in the internal market.

 Yet, the main rationale for the sui generis database right and the proposed producer’s right is based on the same counterintuitive assumption that additional IP layers would facilitate access and use of data.
 Lack of these forms of protection are presented as a source of uncertainty and, therefore, framed as a gap that needs to be filled.